Mizoram Jobs : Apply for teaching posts in Mizoram University

 Selection Procedure :

-Candidates may appear for a Walk-in-Interview on 11th September, 2025 from 11 AM onwards in HOD chamber, Dept. of History & Ethnography, Mizoram University
+Candidates may appear for a walk-in-interview on 22nd September 2025 at 11:30 AM.
+The venue is in Department of Mathematics & Computer Science, Mizoram University

 How to apply :